 Welcome and thank you for visiting.
 I am an Associate Professor & Chair of the Department of Philosophy at Utica College, a small private liberal arts institution located in Upstate New York, where I am also the Director of the Applied Ethics Institute.
-Prior to coming to Utica College, I taught at Concordia University in Montreal, and Queen’s University at Kingston, where I completed my PhD.
+Prior to coming to Utica College, I held positions at Concordia University in Montreal, and Queen’s University at Kingston, where I completed my PhD.

 This website offers a relatively comprehensive listing of my research publications and projects.
 For further details, please contact me for a full CV.